hendrix97s/m2-backend-api/README.md

 # To run artisan commands

-Use docker `./docker/bin/sail artisan help` command to executa artisan commands or access docker bash shell with `./docker/bin/sail bash` and execute the command `php artisan help`.
+Use this `./docker/bin/sail artisan help` command to executa artisan commands or access docker bash shell with `./docker/bin/sail bash` and execute the command `php artisan help`.

 ## Run the commands to execute project